ChayaBasha/Symptom-Tracer/readme.md

 ```

 ## Front End
-Cd do you are in the App folder
+cd so you are in the App folder and then run the nodemon script.
 ```
-node server/index.js
+npm run serve
 ```

-# Things I still need to Do

-Connect backend and front end.
-Build out additional forms and views
-Play Around with Navigation to make sure it works both directions